CebolaLab/scRNA/README.md

 Also calculated each cell lineage, calculated Pearson correlation across replicates).

+Following this [Seurat tutorial](https://satijalab.org/seurat/articles/integration_introduction.html), we will integrate biological replicates which have been processed and normalised using [SCTranform](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) with Seurat `SelectIntegrationFeatures` > `PrepSCTIntegration()` > `FindIntegrationAnchors()` > `IntegrateData()` (use the `normalization.method = "SCT"` option with FindIntegrationAnchors and IntegrateData).

+`FindConservedMarkers()` function?
+Then `RunPCA` and `RunUMAP` with `reduction = "pca"` Look back at the tutorial to "follow the previous steps in this vignette to identify cell types and cell type-specific responses."

+Note the strength of integration can be increased by increasing the `k.anchor` parameter, in the `FindIntegrationAnchors` command.

+An alternative workflow for large datasets employs [reference-based integration](https://satijalab.org/seurat/articles/integration_large_datasets.html).
+Here, one (or two, if you wish for one male and one female) dataset is used as reference to reduce the number of comparisons, rather than identifying anchors between al pairs of query datasets.
+This involves using the `reference` option (e.g. `reference = c(1, 2)` in the `FindIntegrationAnchors` command.

+- Create a list of Seurat objects to integrate
+- Perform normalization, feature selection, and scaling separately for each dataset
+- Run PCA on each object in the list
+- Integrate datasets, and proceed with joint analysis

 # References and resources

 - [Leucken and Theis (2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746): A 2019 effort to compile current best practises in scRNA-seq.
 This paper is very useful for "newbies" and gives an excellent overview of the essential steps of scRNA-seq analysis (note that some specific tools mentioned are superceeded by more recent published tools).